-Death Valley is full of unique and interesting places to visit.
-From Devils Golf Course to the Racetrack it has a large collection of odd natural formations, and the rock bridge is one of them.
+Death Valley is full of unique and exciting places to visit.
+From Devils Golf Course to the Racetrack, it has an extensive collection of odd natural formations, and the rock bridge is one of them.

-The natural rock bridge in Death Valley is located only a short 10 minute drive from Badwater along a dirt road.
-The start of the walk to this bridge is one of the only areas in Death Valley with an actual trail head and it is accessible by driving about a mile down a dirt road.
-We were able to do this drive in our Toyota Matrix so most cars should be fine with it.
+The natural rock bridge in Death Valley is located only a short 10-minute drive from Badwater.
+It is one of the only areas in Death Valley with an actual trailhead, and it is accessible by driving about a mile down a dirt road.
+We were able to do this drive in our Toyota Matrix, so most cars should be fine with it.

-The bridge is located about 15 minutes from the trail head but it is a steady uphill climb the entire way, so make sure you take your time and bring lots of water if you are hiking it in the hot summer months.
+The bridge is about 15 minutes from the trailhead, but it is a steady uphill climb the entire way, so make sure you take your time and bring lots of water if you are hiking it in the hot summer months.

-After about ten minutes of walking you will turn a corner and see the bridge in the distance.
-It does not look like much from the initial sighting, but as you get closer to it you really are able to see the sheer size of this rock bridge.
+After about ten minutes of walking, you will turn a corner and see the bridge in the distance.
+It does not look like much from the initial sighting, but as you get closer to it, you can see the sheer size of this rock bridge.

-The bridge itself is worth checking out.
-It is a lot bigger then it looks in the pictures and really is a unique thing to see since it spans such a large gap and is still so big.
-For the adventures it looks like there were many different ways to climb up closer to the bridge and maybe even get on top, but we didn’t press our luck.
-The bridge itself has a lot of large cracks in it, as you can see below, so you wonder how long it will still be standing as majestic as it is today.
+It is a lot bigger then it looks in the pictures and is a unique thing to see since it spans such a large gap and is still so big.
+For the adventures, it seems like there were many different ways to climb up closer to the bridge and maybe even get on top, but we didn’t press our luck.
+The bridge has a lot of large cracks in it, as you can see below, so you wonder how long it will still be standing as majestic as it is today.

-This is a great stop in Death Valley as it is easy to get to and very rewarding for the photographer, I would recommend checking it out.
+This is an excellent stop in Death Valley National Park as it is easy to get to and very rewarding for the photographer; I would recommend checking it out.
 You can see more pictures and directions below.